codepoet80/checkmate-cli/README.md

 - Credentials are sent via HTTP headers (Grandmaster) and query parameters (move)
 - User-Agent header is included in all requests

-## Task GUID Format
+## Task Numbering

-Tasks are identified by GUIDs.
-When listing tasks, only the first 8 characters are shown for readability.
-You can use either the full GUID or a unique prefix when specifying tasks in commands.
+Tasks are displayed with sequential numbers (1, 2, 3, etc.) when you list them.
+Use these numbers to interact with tasks.
+The numbers correspond to the position in the list, making it easy to complete, update, or delete tasks without typing long IDs.

 ## License